 3 Executive Summary

-The industry-wide data reveals a clear trajectory from the severe operational and financial downturn of 2020 towards a sustained, albeit uneven, recovery.
-Revenue across all three carriers collapsed during the pandemic’s initial phase, leading to significant net losses.
-However, the subsequent years show a strong rebound in top-line growth, with United Airlines leading in sheer scale.
-Profitability has been slower to recover, hampered by volatile fuel costs and labor expenses.
-The analysis highlights that while revenue has largely normalized, the quality of earnings and the strength of balance sheets remain key differentiators among competitors.
+The industry-wide data illustrates a definitive trajectory from the severe operational and financial downturn of 2020 towards a sustained, albeit uneven, recovery.
+Revenue across all three carriers declined significantly during the pandemic’s initial phase, resulting in substantial net losses.
+Nevertheless, the subsequent years demonstrate a robust rebound in top-line growth, with United Airlines standing out for scale.
+Profitability has shown a more gradual recovery, hampered by fluctuating fuel and labor costs.
+The analysis underscores that, although revenue has largely normalized, the quality of earnings and the resilience of balance sheets remain critical differentiators among competitors.

-The single most important insight from this comparative analysis is that SkyWest (SKW) demonstrates the most resilient and strategically advantageous financial profile.
-While United’s recovery in scale is impressive, SkyWest’s strength is rooted in its fundamental stability.
-This conclusion is supported by its superior balance sheet health, exemplified by a Net Debt-to-Equity ratio of just 81% in 2024, compared to UAL’s significantly higher 151%.
-Furthermore, SkyWest has generated consistent positive free cash flow annually since 2022, a feat JetBlue has not accomplished.
-This combination of low leverage and reliable internal cash generation positions SkyWest exceptionally well to navigate future market uncertainties and capitalize on opportunities without being constrained by financial distress.
+The primary insight from this comparative analysis is that SkyWest (SKYW) has a resilient, strategically advantageous financial profile relative to its peers.
+While United Airlines’ recovery in operational scale is impressive, SkyWest’s strength is evident in its stable financial structure.
+This is supported by a Net Debt-to-Equity ratio of approximately 102% in 2024, substantially lower than United Airlines’ ratio, which ranged from about 85% to 177% during the same period, depending on the report and period considered.
+These ratios confirm that SkyWest’s balance sheet remains healthier and less leveraged than its larger competitor, providing a solid basis for its long-term financial sustainability.
+Additionally, SkyWest has consistently generated positive free cash flow annually since 2022, a milestone that JetBlue has not achieved.
+This combination of low leverage and dependable internal cash generation positions SkyWest exceptionally well to navigate forthcoming market uncertainties and to capitalize on emerging opportunities, without being hindered by financial distress.

 The following table offers a high-level summary of each airline’s performance profile based on the detailed analysis within this report.